eclipse-tycho/tycho/src/site/markdown/BuildProperties.md

 * there are other ways to achieve the desired configuration (e.g. using pom.xml)
 * it's a missing feature

+In addition to PDE, Tycho supports using maven property expressions like `${project.version}` in `build.properties` values.
+Note that these expressions will only be replaced in a Tycho build, not when using the eclipse IDE incremental build.
 See the table below for which keys in `build.properties` defined by PDE are supported by Tycho or if not, whether there are alternatives when using Tycho.

 ### Common Properties